GeekHomeInside/oneforall/docs/nav/architecture.md

 ## Playbooks
 - `release.yml`

-> Package an Allspark release in a `.tar.gz` file
+> Package an GeekHomeInside release in a `.tar.gz` file

 - `setup.yml`

-> Load a packaged Allspark release into the system
+> Load a packaged GeekHomeInside release into the system

 - `install.yml`

-> Install Allspark on the machine (either with an internet access or after using `setup.yml` playbook)
+> Install GeekHomeInside on the machine (either with an internet access or after using `setup.yml` playbook)